 1672.
 Signing of the Peace of Buczacz (also said to be signed on the 16 or 18), in Buczacz (now Buchach, Ukraine) between the Polish-Lithuanian Commonwealth and the Ottoman Empire, ending the first phase of the Polish-Ottoman War (1672-1676).
 Hostilities resumed in the spring of 1673 as the Sejm never ratified the treaty.

 1840.
 Birth of Helena (Modjeska) Modrzejewska (d.
 April 8, 1909), Polish American stage actress, in Krakow, Poland.
+She was a renowned actress specializing in Shakespearean and tragic roles and is considered one of the greatest Polish actresses in history.

 1935.
 Birth of former New York Yankees shortstop and sportscaster Tony Klubek.